Exploring Latino Heritage: Poetry and Crafting

 The anthology is divided into eight themes:

 Additional sessions of this series will take place beginning at 4 p.m. on select Tuesdays through April at the Thomas Branigan Memorial Library.
-You can find more information about the eight-session series on the library events calendar or click on the link to each session above.
+You can find more information about the eight-session series on the library events calendar or click on the link to each remaining session above.

 We invite you to read the poems that reflect the session themes within the anthology prior to the session.
 Copies of the selected poems for the session will be available online through the events calendar link, and at Las Cruces Public Libraries Picacho Avenue location.